top of page

 Bisbee - Patagonia.
 115 miles

-Breakfast at the Jonquil before heading west on pavement, over and through Montezuma canyon.
+Breakfast at the Jonquil before heading west on pavement.
+The road turns to dirt over and through Montezuma canyon.

 We drop south on a lovely 2-track through the beautiful, flowing Arizona grassland conservation area.
 Eventually, arriving at the US/Mexico border where we ride directly along the border for several miles.
 Rolling hills allow for a commanding view of both sides of the border.

 More beautiful 2-track and 2 unmaintained mountain pass roads that are incredibly fun, round out the day as we roll into the town of Patagonia.
 Part ranch town, part mountain bike mecca, Patagonia has a fun vibe and a few shops and pubs.
-We'll cook a nice meal for our last evening together.
+Riders are on their own for dinner tonight - there are a few restaurants and pubs nearby, including in the lobby of our hotel.

 Day 7